 - Des Moines Downtown Chamber

 There is no additional program fee associated with the DMIP; students pay regular tuition and fees based on the number of semester hours of enrollment.
 Because most internships are unpaid, students are encouraged to plan in advance with regards to budgeting for housing and other expenses for the semester.

 FINANCIAL ASSISTANCE: FALL AND SPRING INTERNS

 The Department of Political Science, through the generous support of private donors, has some funding available to students to help offset the cost of participation in the DMIP in the fall and spring semesters.This funding is not available to summer interns.
 In order to be eligible for the funding students must:

 - Accept an unpaid internship position

 - Be declared a political science or international relations major prior to the middle of the fall session

 - Amount of award varies depending on the funding available and the number of eligible students each semester.

 Students are responsible for finding their own housing.
-The University of Iowa does offer housing for interns in Des Moines on the John and Mary Pappajohn Education Center campus in Des Moines.
+The University of Iowa does not offer housing in Des Moines.